Thienvule/Ecommerce-SQL-PBI/README.md

 ## Context Summary
 Current time: September 2017
+August's performance was notably poor, with a decline becoming evident since the second quarter.
+The stakeholders at TrendyGear are eager to explore strategies that could help reverse this trend.

 ### Company Overview
 Company Name: TrendyGear
 - Industry: E-commerce specializing in lifestyle, fashion, and tech accessories.